Disclaimer: This article should not be taken as, and is not intended to provide, investment advice.

 Another security-focused token to open its public sale soon (likely in early 2018) is NuCypher.

-The company has already commercialized proxy re-encryption whereby a user can encrypt their keys but then delegate access to those keys to other people in more traditional verticals.
+has already commercialized proxy re-encryption whereby a user can encrypt their keys but then delegate access to those keys to other people in more traditional verticals.
 Now, it wants to adapt that product to smart contracts.

 For example, a user on a service would continue to be granted access to a pool of data so long as certain conditions were met, and the smart contract could rescind access if a user failed to meet certain conditions.